 I looked at my Fitbit and it read ‘160bpm’.
-In the past few weeks that I’d had the Fitbit, the highest it had gone when I was just sitting down exerting myself in no way whatsoever was 130bpm.
-I wet myself.
+Was I, an actual 24 year old woman, wetting myself?
+Was I dying?
 My boyfriend was trying to ask me questions but he felt very far away.

 I Googled it (oh no!) and of course Google told me I had an abdominal aortic aneurysm.
 I knew that was really unlikely since I’d just been lying down watching telly, but what if it wasn’t?

 I knew I should just keep breathing, but what if I was dying and I’d never see my mum or dad again?
-I could feel myself getting really tired and the energy (or air?) just dwindling away out of my body, I kept trying to lie down and close my eyes and stop talking.
-I called NHS and I wondered if I should use the last of my energy to unlock my door.
+I could feel myself getting really tired and the energy (or air?) dwindling away out of my body.

-I thought I better get an Uber than an ambulance.
+I thought I better get an Uber to the hospital.
 I don’t even remember leaving the flat, the next thing I know is I’m in A&E and the girl at the desk doesn’t understand I’m dying.
 By now my legs have been numb for so long I’m sure they’ll be removed.
 I’ve watched a lot of Grey’s Anatomy.

 “I’m dying, right now”, I tell the girl.